Pechenkya/Polynomials-over-Finite-Fields/README.md

 **Variant:** 2

 ## Description
-This repository contains solution and tests for Lab 3 of STCA (Variant 2)
+This repository contains solution and tests for Labs 3 and 4 of STCA (Variant 2)